AnjaRanaivo/simple-login-2/README.md

 ---

-Your email address is your **online identity**.
+Your emailllll address is your **online identity**.
 When you use the same email address everywhere, you can be easily tracked.
 More information on https://simplelogin.io

 This README contains instructions on how to self host SimpleLogin.